-The columns refer to the instances of the dataset that was passed on, while the rows refer to the different classifiers.
-Values equal to 0 (zero) are wrong answers of the prediction, while values 1 (one) are correct answers of the prediction, regardless of the number of classes that the problem may have.
-This matrix is used to calculate the values of the item parameters (discrimination, difficulty and guessing) for each of the instances, in figure \ref{fig_metodologia_eXirt} (G).
+The columns refer to the instances of the dataset that was passed on, while the rows refer to the different answers.

-The implamentation of the IRT used was \cite{cardoso2020decoding_irt}, called decodIRT, in a code developed exclusively for the purpose of this paper, as the code first receives the answer matrix, performs the calculations to generate the item parameter values --- different algorithms can be used to calculate the IRT (such as: ternary, dichotomous, fibonacci, golden, brent, bounded or golden2) \cite{catsim} --- and, after this step, generates the rank of most skilled classifiers, figure \ref{fig_metodologia_eXirt} (G).
+The implementation of the \textit{IRT} used was \cite{cardoso2020decoding_irt}, called decodIRT, in a code developed exclusively for the purpose of this paper, as the code first receives the answer matrix, performs the calculations to generate the item parameter values --- different algorithms can be used to calculate the \textit{IRT} (such as: ternary, dichotomous, fibonacci, golden, brent, bounded or golden2) \citep{catsim} --- and, after this step, generates the rank of most skilled classifiers, figure \ref{fig_metodologia_eXirt} (G).